 Howard M. Hawkins and John R. Hawkins are brothers.
 Donald L. Shipp is the father-in-law of Kurt R. Norman.
-There are no other family relationships between officers or directors of the Company.
+There are no other family relationships between any executive officers or directors of the Company.

-Additional Information About the Board of Directors
+Additional Information About the Board of Directors and its Committees

-The Board of Directors held four meetings in fiscal 2001.
-All directors attended at least 75% of the total number of meetings of the Board and the committees on which they served.
-The Audit Committee, which presently consists of John S. McKeon, Duane M. Jergenson, G. Robert Gey and Daryl I. Skaar is responsible for selecting auditors, ensuring the fiscal integrity of the Company, and establishing and reviewing internal controls.
-The Audit Committee held four meetings during fiscal 2001.
+The Board of Directors held four meetings in fiscal 2003.
+All directors attended at least 75% of the total number of meetings of the Board and the committees on which they served, with the exception of John S. McKeon, who attended 25% of all the meetings of the Board during fiscal 2003.
+Mr. McKeon attended 83% of all meetings of the committees on which he served during fiscal 2003.
+The Audit Committee, which presently consists of John S. McKeon, Duane M. Jergenson, G. Robert Gey and Daryl I. Skaar is responsible for, among other things, selecting and appointing the Company's independent auditors, meeting with the independent auditors and financial management to review the scope of the audit and the audit procedures, reviewing annually the responsibilities of the Audit Committee and recommending to the Board of Directors any changes to these responsibilities, and establishing and reviewing internal controls.
+The Audit Committee held four meetings during fiscal 2003.
 The Compensation Committee, which consists of John S. McKeon, Duane M. Jergenson, G. Robert Gey and Daryl I. Skaar is responsible for establishing compensation policies for the Company and for reviewing and setting compensation for senior executives of the Company.
-The Compensation Committee held three meetings during fiscal 2001.
+The Compensation Committee held two meetings during fiscal 2003.